Similarity Measures

 The Tversky similarity measure is asymmetric.
 Setting the parameters \(\alpha = \beta = 0.5\) makes it symmetric and somewhat identical to using the Tanimoto measure.

 The factor \(\alpha\) weights the contribution of the first reference molecule.
-The larger \(\alpha\) becomes, the more weight is put on the self overlap of the reference molecule.
+The larger \(\alpha\) becomes, the more weight is put on the self-overlap of the reference molecule.

-Like the Tanimoto similarity, the Tversky similarity always has a value between 0.0 and 1.0 for shape.
-However, that may not be always true for color.
-Depending on the number and types of color atoms between molecules A and B, it is possible to have \(|overlapAB| > |selfA|\), and that along with certain value of \(\alpha\) can sometimes lead to \(Tversky_{A,B} > 1.0\).
+Unlike Tanimoto similarity, Tversky similarity may not always have a value between 0.0 and 1.0.
+This is true for both shape and color.
+Depending on the number of atoms between molecules A and B, it is possible to have \(|overlapAB| > |selfA|\), and that along with certain values of \(\alpha\) can sometimes lead to \(Tversky_{A,B} > 1.0\).

 Note

-Default settings for RefTversky uses \(\alpha = 0.95\) and \(\beta = 0.05\), and the default settings for FitTversky uses \(\alpha = 0.05\) and \(\beta = 0.95\).
+The default settings for RefTversky use \(\alpha = 0.95\) and \(\beta = 0.05\), and the default settings for FitTversky use \(\alpha = 0.05\) and \(\beta = 0.95\).